Justink-08/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-a function that prints a string to stdout
+a function that prints n ekements of an array of integers